live-keys/livekeys/plugins/lcvcore/doc/plugin-lcvcore.md

 {qmlProperty:bool loop}

 If enabled, the video will start over once it's reach the end.
-By default, this value is disabled.
+By default, this value is `false`.

 {qmlProperty:int CurrentFrame}

 This property holds the current frame number.
 If you set this manually, you perform a seek to the specified frame number in the video.

-{qmlMethod:VideoCapture seek(int frame)}
+{qmlMethod:seek(int frame)}

 Perform a seek to the specified [frame]() number.